tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-sqlug-be-meeting-automating-ssrs.md

 </div>

 <p style="text-align: justify;">
   Next Tuesday – 29 januari 2013 – my colleague Valentino (<a href="http://blog.hoegaerden.be/">blog</a> | <a href="https://twitter.com/ValentinoV42">twitter</a>) and I will give two sessions on the topic of Reporting Services deployments at the Belgian SQL Server User Group.
-In contrast with SSIS and SSAS, there isn’t much available to automate this, so we’ll be spending some time exploring how this gap can be crossed.
+In contrast with SSIS and SSAS, there isn't much available to automate this, so we'll be spending some time exploring how this gap can be crossed.
 Each of us will present a different method.
 Mine is about MSBUILD, an idea presented to my Jamie Thomson (<a href="http://sqlblog.com/blogs/jamie_thomson/default.aspx">blog</a> | <a href="https://twitter.com/jamiet">twitter</a>), who pointed me to one of his blog posts: <a href="http://sqlblog.com/blogs/jamie_thomson/archive/2009/10/31/deploying-reporting-services-reports-using-msbuild.aspx">Deploying Reporting Services reports using msbuild</a>.
 </p>

 <p style="text-align: justify;">